Andrew Keefe MA FPC UKCP Reg Level 3 Personal Trainer

 Training, qualifications & experience

 I have a qualification in Psychodynamic Psychotherapy from WPF Therapy and am accredited with the Foundation for Psychotherapy & Counselling (FPC) as a Pscyhodynamic Psychotherapist and with the UKCP as a Psychotherapeutic Counsellor.
 I am also trained in Solution Focused Therapy and Narrative Exposure Therapy.
 I am a qualified Eye Movement Desensitization & Reprocessing (EMDR) Therapist and member of the EMDR Association of UK & Ireland.
 I have a Masters Degree in Psychoanalytic Studies from WPF Therapy / Roehampton University.

-I am also a qualified Level Two Gym Instructor and am studying at present to become a Level Three Personal Trainer.
+I am also a Level Three Personal Trainer.

 Accredited register membership

 Areas of counselling I deal with

 - Low self-confidence

 - Physical abuse

 - Post-traumatic stress disorder (PTSD)

 - Postnatal depression